gildahl/arcadeVFE/README.md

 ------------------------
 To setup a manual action that will run upon a particular button or key press, Choose `Keyboard` or one of the game controllers from the **Device List** in the Settings screen.
 Next, use the **Profile** and **Command** fields to configure the command line that will execute when the button or key is pressed.
 Finally, press the **Assign** button to choose the actual button or key you want to assign to the action and add it to the **Actions List**.

 **Note 1**: In addition to command line actions, game controller buttons can also be configured to send virtual keyboard key presses or perform game information screen navigation actions.
-These options can be configured by choosing the appropriate radio button at the top of the screen whenever a game controller is selected in the **Devices List**.
+These options can be configured by choosing the appropriate radio button at the top of the screen whenever a game controller is selected in the **Device List**.

 **Note 2**: It is possible to assign multiple actions to the same button or key press, in which case the actions will be invoked sequentially upon each press.
 See the [Sequence](#Sequence) section below for more information about how this works.